The-OpenROAD-Project/OpenROAD/docs/contrib/DeveloperGuide.md

 namespace should be used for Tcl functions, including those defined by a swig interface file.
 Internal Tcl commands stay inside the namespace, and user visible Tcl commands should be defined in the global namespace.
-User commands should be simple Tcl commands such as 'global_placement' that do not create tool instances that must be based to the commands.
+User commands should be simple Tcl commands such as `global_placement` that do not create tool instances that must be based to the commands.
 Defining Tcl commands for a tool class is fine for internal commands, but not for user visible commands.
 Commands have an implicit argument of the